 Good Morning/Evening Everyone,

 Intro - My name is Titli Sarkar.
-I am working as Data Scientist at ATOM FNL and today I am going to present the overview of ATOM consortium.
+I am working as a Data Scientist at Frederick National Laboratory for Cancer Research and today I am going to present the overview of the ATOM drug discovery framework.

+Impact – Can you put a statement here?
+Talking points are:

+Drug discovery process is lengthy, expensive, and low success rates.

+With ATOM technology, we can accelerate the process faster and cheaper.
+That can benefit patients to get new treatments faster.

+Since ATOM technology is open-source, the data and models we build are publicly available and can share with the research community for their use.

-ATOM overview - ATOM stands for Accelerating Therapeutics for Opportunities in Medicine (ATOM) consortium.
-This is public-private partnership with the mission of transforming drug and therapeutic discovery by accelerating the development of more effective therapies for patients, which can be useful for Cancer Drug Discovery type researches.
+ATOM overview - ATOM stands for Accelerating Therapeutics for Opportunities in Medicine (ATOM).
+This is public-private partnership with the mission of transforming drug and therapeutic discovery by accelerating the development of more effective therapies for patients, which can be useful for Cancer Drug Discovery.

-It reduces drug-discovery pipeline timeline (by this I mean we hope to speed up the research process, rather than reduce a pipeline :-) thtough AI and ML
+It reduces drug-discovery pipeline timeline (by this I mean we hope to speed up the research process, rather than reduce a pipeline :-) through Artificial Intelligence and Machine Learning

-This involves High Performance Computing using resources from Lawrence Livermore National Lab, Frederick National Laboratory (FRCE) and National Cancer Institute, it curates and prepare diverse biological data for Machine Learning, which can be used in AI and ML based emerging biotech capabilities.
+This involves High Performance Computing using resources from Lawrence Livermore National Lab, Frederick National Laboratory (FRCE) and National Cancer Institute such as Biowulf, it curates and prepare diverse molecule data for ML, which can be used in AI and ML based emerging biotech capabilities.
 (Joe wants to point out that AMPL is the part of ATOM that curates/prepares diverse molecule data and it also does the ML/AI/Deep Learning steps too)

-First, publicly available (?)
-Molecular data are collected and curated and featurized to create a model ready database.
+First, Molecular data from both publicly and privately available resource are collected and curated and featurized to create model ready datasets.
 Next, ML models are developed to predict useful properties of in silico Drug Discovery through AMPL pipeline.
 Next, a Generative Molecular loop is created which can propose new molecules with optimized properties.
 This optimization loop involves domain knowledge as design criteria.
 Also, the GMD loop improves by Active Learning which analyzes the prediction uncertainty, and specify suitable experiments.
 The new predicted molecules then go through Chemistry synthesis and assays and only the best property prediction models are retained after execution the loops several times until satisfactory outcomes are generated.

-AMPL - The very first initiative of ATOM was AMPL or ATOM Modeling PipeLine (AMPL) which is an open-source, modular, extensible software pipeline for building and sharing ML models which can predict predict key safety and pharmacokinetic-relevant parameters.
-Firststrp was data curation, then a set of featurizer were applied to create machine learning ready inputs.
-Next, a set of ML models were trained, and parameters were tuned ans optimized models were read to generate prediction of properties (which ones?) on new test data.
+AMPL - The very first initiative of ATOM was AMPL or ATOM Modeling PipeLine (AMPL) which is an open-source, modular, extensible model pipeline for building and sharing ML models which can predict key safety and pharmacokinetic-relevant parameters.
+First step was data curation, then a set of featurizer were applied to create machine learning ready inputs.
+Next, a set of ML models were trained, and parameters were tuned and optimized models were read to generate prediction of properties (which ones?) on new test data.
 AMPL has been benchmarked on a large collection of pharmaceutical datasets covering a wide range of parameters.

 GMD – The base AMPL model was used to create input latent vectors (?) for a Generative Molecular Design for Drug Development which can shorten the timeline for Cancer Drug Discovery.
 GMD is a High-performance platform for parallel optimization of important drug property like Efficacy, Safety and Pharmacokinetics.
 GMD uses an autoencoder for optimized molecule prediction.
 The initial molecular population is passed through an Encoder which represents inputs in an encoded latent space, then they are decoded to the physical space representation.
 This goes through AMPL property prediction loop and once the autoencoder is trained, the new molecules are predicted after n number of optimization loops.